The 6 best AI customer service software platforms of 2026

 Choosing the best AI customer service software

 If you're looking for a solution that lets you start small, test things out with confidence, and grow without getting slammed by surprise fees, you might want to give eesel AI a look.
-It's designed to give you all the power of enterprise-level AI but with the simplicity of a tool you can set up yourself.
+It's designed to work as a specialized tool within your established helpdesk to provide the power of enterprise-level AI with the simplicity of a tool you can set up yourself.
 You can connect your helpdesk and launch your first AI agent in under five minutes.

 Frequently asked questions